Pseudodifferential operators and the Connes-Kasparov isomorphism: Introduction

 Let us remark, finally, that for any real reductive group $G$, the map ($*$) is readily computed to be

-where $\mult(\tau, \pi)\in \Z$ is the multiplicity with which $\tau$ occurs in $\pi$.
+where $\operatorname{mult}(\tau, \pi)\in \{0,1,2,\dots\}$ is the multiplicity with which $\tau$ occurs in $\pi$.
 Our first and third theorems imply that this map is an isomorphism of abelian groups (at least for real rank-one groups); the isomorphism can be viewed as a $K$-theoretic version of Vogan's theorem about minimal $K$-types.
-In a separate work that developed from this paper, this last statement is proved to be a consequence of the Connes-Kasparov isomorphism for \emph{all} reductive groups \cite{BraddHigsonYuncken24}.
+In a separate work that developed from this paper, this last statement is proved to be a consequence of the Connes-Kasparov isomorphism for \emph{all} real reductive groups \cite{BraddHigsonYuncken24}.
 One can speculate that by changing the type of pseudodifferential operators used, the method of pseudodifferential operators developed here might be extendable to new cases.
 But we shall not pursue that in this paper.

 {\sc Acknowledgements.} Work on this project was supported by the NSF grant DMS-1952669, and was carried out, in part, within the online Research Community on Representation Theory and Noncommutative Geometry (RTNCG), sponsored by the American Institute of Mathematics.
 The project was prompted by a question asked in RTNCG by David Vogan during lectures given by the second author; see \cite{HigsonRTNCG22}.
-We very grateful to Vogan for his interest.
+We are very grateful to Vogan for his interest.
+We are also very grateful to the referee, who provided us with a great many illuminating comments and suggestions.